Why women should not be "silent in the churches"

 These two verses are 1 Corinthians 14:34 and 35, which state…

 “Women should remain silent in the churches.
 They are not allowed to speak, but must be in submission, as the law says If they want to inquire about something, they should ask their own husbands at home; for it is disgraceful for a woman to speak in the church.”
 1 Corinthians 14:34-35

 On the surface, these two verses appear to be giving us a straight forward commandment, forbidding women from speaking in church.
 However, when something appears to contradict God’s word, or quite simply doesn’t make sense; it warrants further investigation.

 To fully understand why Paul wrote verses 34 and 35, we need to put our self in his shoes (or sandals).
 It wasn’t always realistic for Paul to correct or give advice to his newly developing Churches in person.
 When he wasn’t locked up for preaching the Gospel, he was often on his way to places that had yet to receive it.
 Because of this, he relied very heavily on written communication, which is why so many of his writings exist today.

 When Paul wrote First Corinthians, he was responding to specific issues from within the Church of Corinth, which had reached him by either a messenger of the church, or a letter addressed to him by the church.
-One specific example of an issue Paul was addressing takes place in 1 Corinthians 1:11, as Paul responds to an issue brought about by someone from “Chloe’s household”.
+One specific example of an issue Paul addresses takes place in 1 Corinthians 1:11

 “My brothers and sisters, some from Chloe’s household have informed me that there are quarrels among you.
 What I mean is this: One of you says, “I follow Paul”; another, “I follow Apollos”; another, “I follow Cephas”; still another, “I follow Christ.”
 1 Corinthians 1:11-12